frib-high-level-controls/FLAME/sphinx_doc/beam.rst

             * - :py:attr:`moment0`
               - Centroids of the all charge states.
             * - :py:attr:`moment0_env`
-              - Total centroid of the all charge states.
+              - Weighted average of centroids for the all charge states.
             * - :py:attr:`moment0_rms`
-              - Total rms size of the all charge states.
+              - Weighted average of rms size for the all charge states.
             * - :py:attr:`moment1`
               - Envelope matrixes of the all charge states.
             * - :py:attr:`moment1_env`
-              - Total envelope matrixes of the all charge states.
+              - Weighted average of envelope matrixes for the all charge states.

     .. py:attribute:: pos